 Animal Faces

 Paint animal faces such as a cute bunny or a friendly bear.
 These are always a hit with little ones who love animals.
+You can also explore our cute baby pumpkin carving ideas for more seasonal inspiration.

 Under the Sea

 Dive into an under-the-sea theme with fish and starfish designs.
 It’s a great way to introduce your baby to ocean creatures.
+You can find inspiration for your party favors in our under the sea gift bag ideas.

 Weather Themes

 Celebrate the elements with weather-themed pumpkins like sunshine and rainbows.
 It’s a simple yet delightful way to explore different weather patterns.
+You can also try these sunflower pumpkin painting ideas for a bright seasonal look.